Tesla’s ‘Autopilot’ mode shows how branding can become a UX risk

 Now, for the first time, a survey by the Insurance Institute for Highway Safety (IIHS) has quantified how the general public interprets the word “Autopilot.”
 The survey asked 2,000 people what they’d expect they could do in a car while “Autopiloting.”
 They also asked people what they thought they could do in a car while using equivalent technology from other brands (technically, known as “Level 2” self-driving capabilities), like Audi’s “Traffic Jam Assist,” BMW’s “Driving Assistant Plus,” Cadillac’s “Super Cruise,” and Nissan’s “ProPilot Assist.”

-Despite all of these self-driving systems having pretty identical capabilities, in every single case, people believed Autopilot allowed them to be less attentive than they would be using any of the less hyperbolically branded driving assistance platforms.
+Despite all of these self-driving systems having similar capabilities, in every single case, people believed Autopilot allowed them to be less attentive than they would be using any of the less hyperbolically branded driving assistance platforms.
 Nearly 50% of people who heard “Autopilot” assumed they could take their hands off the wheel, 33% believed they could talk on a cellphone, 15% thought they could text, 8% though they could watch a movie, and 6% believed they could sleep (that’s twice as many people as thought they could sleep behind the wheel of the other techs).

 As the IIHS points out, three different Tesla crashes—which led to multiple fatalities—involved an Autopiloting driver having removed their hands from the wheel.
 IIHS cannot name a direct motivation when it comes to why the hands were off the wheel in those cases.
 It’s also worth noting that Autopilot is set to alert you and disengage if you remove your hand from the wheel.
 In any case, the IIHS concludes that Autopilot’s name creates user experience issues by coaxing us to trust the machine more than we should—and be less attentive drivers as a result.
 “One name in particular—Autopilot—signals to drivers that they can turn their thoughts and their eyes elsewhere,” the IHHS writes.
 “Manufacturers should consider what message the names of their systems send to people,” adds IIHS president David Harkey.